Millennials have a nose for what’s real, how is your brand story doing?

 Brand stories that show your values are not simplistic single storylines, nor do they rely upon testimonials on your website or materials.
 People really don’t trust these testimonial placements much, unless they personally know the person who gave the testimonial, because they know that you’ll only post the ones that put the school in a favorable light.
 They prefer hearing those stories in social media or in person.

 There is a strong argument that an effective and strategic marketing plan will always include Brand Story elements.
 It’s very difficult to build an effective plan without including this element.
 Without Brand Story as the heart of a marketing plan you’ve got to work extra hard to get people’s attention, and you risk falling back into contrived or inauthentic approaches.

-If you are building or refining a marketing plan, it’s a good time to incorporate a fresh look at your brand story.
+If you are revising major elements of what you offer, building a new website, or shifting campaign strategies, it’s a good time to incorporate a fresh look at your brand story.